100% Free Consultation (469) 208-5535

 Most people file a workers’ compensation claim when they’ve gotten injured at work, and it’s often the right move if they’re looking at minor or temporary injuries.
 But for a significant number of workers every year, workers’ compensation offers far, far less than what they need to recover.

-Non-Subscriber Employers in Dallas, TX
+Non-Subscriber Employer Work Injury Cases in Dallas, TX

 In Dallas and across Texas, many employers opt out of the state’s workers’ compensation system.
-These employers, known as non-subscribers, do not carry traditional workers’ compensation insurance, which significantly affects how workplace injury claims are handled.
+These employers, known as non-subscribers, do not carry traditional workers' compensation insurance, which significantly affects how workplace injury cases are handled.
 This status allows these companies to create their own insurance plans, which may provide medical and wage loss benefits but can also limit the rights and compensation available to injured workers.

 The following are examples of non-subscriber employers in the Dallas area: